 Assign a name and elevation to the floor and then proceed with the export to ISM.

 Note: To save time, it is perfectly fine to toggle OFF show change management:

 Once the export is complete, verify that the ISM model (*.ism.dgn) exists in the folder to which it was written.

 Launch Revit Structure and select the template to use in the startup dialog.

-Go to the Bentley tab in the Revit Structure main menu and select New from Repository.
+Go to the Bentley tab in the Revit Structure main menu and select iTwin Services.

 Set the path to the ISM repository that was created in the previous step.
 Uncheck the option Open Structural Synchronizer as there is no need to view the model in Structural Synchronizer prior to reading into Revit for the first time.
 Note though that when updating an existing Revit model with changes, it is recommended to use this option as the user can then reject any revisions he/she does not wish to bring into Revit.

 Select Next to advance to the Load Case mappings.
 Select Match All so that the program maps the ISM loadings automatically to Revit loadings.